diging/author-disambiguation/README.md

     *   `pip install -U scikit-learn`

 ### Files

+* `PaperParser.py`
+This module uses [Tethne](http://pythonhosted.org/tethne/) to parse WOS tagged-file data and writes the output to a CSV file.
+Then we can use the class `DataAnalysisTool.py` on the output csv to perform data analysis

+    * There are 2 possible use-cases
+        ``Example 1 : Parse a single WOS text file``
+        ```python
+                   parser = PaperParser('/Users/aosingh/TethneDataAnalysis/MBL History Data/1971/Albertini_David.txt',
+                                       '/Users/aosingh/AuthorDisambiguation/Dataset',)
+                   parser.parseFile()
+        ```
+        ``Example 2 : Parse a directory of WOS text files``
+        ```python
+                   parser = PaperParser('/Users/aosingh/TethneDataAnalysis/MBL History Data/',
+                               '/Users/aosingh/AuthorDisambiguation/Dataset', output_filename='records.csv')
+                   parser.parseDirectory()
+        ```

+* `DistanceMetric.py`
+We can define various similarity metrics in this module.

+    * As of now, I have defined a method to calculate cosine similarity.
+Below is an example of the method to calculate cosine similarity.

+        ```python
+        input1 = "CARNEGIE INST WASHINGTON,DEPT EMBRYOL"
+        input2 = "CARNEGIE INST WASHINGTON,DEPT"
+        vector1 = sentence_to_vector(input1) #Counter({'EMBRYOL': 1, 'WASHINGTON': 1, 'INST': 1, 'CARNEGIE': 1, 'DEPT': 1})
+        vector2 = sentence_to_vector(input2) #Counter({'WASHINGTON': 1, 'INST': 1, 'CARNEGIE': 1, 'DEPT': 1})
+        cosine_similarity(vector1, vector2)  #0.894427191
+        ```

 * `TrainingDataGenerator.py`
 This module is responsible for generating Training records.
 By training records, we mean the following 2 things.